 Isn’t adulthood fun?

-Dry your bathmat thoroughly in the dryer, on tumble or low.
+First, dry your bath mat thoroughly in the dryer, on tumble or low.
 The rubber backing of the mat will disintegrate if you dry it at higher temperatures.
-Once the bath mat is thoroughly dry allow it to sit in the sunlight for several hours.
+Once the bath mat is thoroughly dry, allow it to sit in the sunlight for several hours.

 At this point, it’s okay to stop worrying.
-Bath mats are intended for feet and really, when your child plops down on the bath mat with their bare bottom, they are probably adding more germs to the mat than they could possibly pick up.
+Bath mats are intended for feet.
+When your child plops down on the bath mat with their bare bottom, they are probably adding more germs to the mat than they could possibly pick up.

-Remember your home isn’t an operating room and a sterile environment isn’t necessary to maintain good health.
-Using proper hand washing techniques, getting adequate sleep, and a good diet will do far more for a family’s overall health than spending too much time and energy on trying to rid your home of all potential germs.
+Remember your home isn’t an operating room and a sterile environment.
+It isn’t necessary to maintain good health.
+Using proper hand washing techniques, getting adequate sleep, and a good diet will do far more for a family’s overall health than spending too much time and energy trying to rid your home of all potential germs.